-CLOVERBUDS Judged: Friday, July 9 at 9:00am Check-in: Thursday, July 8, between 4:00-8:00pm (see your clubs check in time pg.
-4)
+CLOVERBUDS

+Judged: Friday at 9:00am Check-in: Friday at 8:45am

 Cloverbuds do not participate in competitive judging, contests, or activities.
 They cannot raise animals as a 4-H project.
 They will all receive a participation ribbon.
 They are not eligible to receive premiums.
-Cloverbuds - For all members age 5 to 7 by September 1, 2019.
+Cloverbuds - For all members age 5 to 7 by September 1, 2021.
 Show an item, make a poster, or display something you have done in the project area.